Lucas-Pardo/AssignmentRT1/README.md

 ### Cleaner code ###

 There are some improvements that can be made in the code.
 For instance, we could easily merge `search_and_grab` and `search_and_release` into a single function using the `grab_state` variable.
-This would also reduce and simplify a little the main block of code.
+This would also reduce and simplify a little the main function.
 We have decided not to do it in favour of readability of the main code and to maintain some semblance of the pseudocode.